jonnyhoeven/workshop/README.md

-### Introduction
+## Introduction

-This workshop is designed to provide basic understanding of Kubernetes and ArgoCD.
+This workshop is designed to provide basic understanding of Kubernetes and `ArgoCD`.

-During the workshop, we'll be deploying a simple application to your Kubernetes cluster using Kubectl.
-Later we'll deploy the same application using ArgoCD using your new git repository.
-Meanwhile, we'll be checking out multiple tools to communicate with and control Kubernetes clusters.
+During the workshop, we'll be deploying a simple application to your Kubernetes cluster using `kubectl`.
+Later we'll deploy the same application using `ArgoCD` using your new `git` repository.
+Meanwhile, we'll be checking out multiple tools to control and manage Kubernetes clusters.

-After this workshop:
+### After this workshop:

-- You'll have a development Kubernetes cluster you can tinker with from your own git repository.
+- You'll have a development Kubernetes cluster you can tinker with from your own `git repository`.
-  This means you'll be able to _deploy_, _update_ and _delete_ applications remotely and declaratively from your own (private) git repository to your development cluster.
+  This means you'll be able to _`deploy`_, _`update`_ and _`delete`_ applications remotely and `declaratively` from your own `git repository` to your development cluster.

-- Inside out, your cluster will be managed by ArgoCD, which will be managed by the contents of your git repository.
-  It's looking for changes in your git repository and will apply them to your cluster.
-- You'll be able to deploy applications using kubectl, use manifest files and ArgoCD or Git-Ops to deploy your `manifests`.
+- You'll be able to deploy applications using `kubectl`, use `manifest files` and `ArgoCD` or `Git-Ops` to deploy your `manifests`.
 - You'll understand the difference between `declarative` vs `imperative` statements and the vital importance of proper `health checks` in conjunction with `livenessProbe`, `readinessProbe` and `startupProbe`.
-- Yes, kubernetes has some deep dark `logic`, it's a declarative system that will try to maintain the desired state and might do some unexpected things if you're not careful.
-Puppet and Ansible are also imperative systems, they will do the same thing every time you run them.
+- Yes, kubernetes has some deep dark `logic`, it's a declarative system that will try to maintain the desired `state` and might do some unexpected things if you're not careful.
 - You'll understand the difference between `Pods`, `Services`, `Ingress`, `Namespaces`, `ConfigMaps` and `Secrets`.
-- You'll understand the difference between `K3S` and `K8S` and the importance of `Helm` and `Lens`.
+- You'll know how to use tools like `Helm` and `Lens` to manage your cluster.

+## Presentation

 <iframe
 src="https://docs.google.com/presentation/d/e/2PACX-1vTwUNGkjI-YYRBIXGol9IpAwuzhIPCXTP01DUP8k-cV1_0Z8Kilxw6VyfaXS70pRMfuTJeTrYkpZS0C/embed?start=false&loop=false&delayms=15000"